trueos/trueos-docs/trueos-handbook/introduction.rst

 * A TrueOS® installation installs the :ref:`Lumina Desktop`.
 Additional window managers can be installed using :ref:`AppCafe®`.

-* The :ref:`SysAdm™ Client` and server have been added and most of the :ref:`Control Panel` utilities have been rewritten to use the SysAdm™ middleware.
+* The :ref:`SysAdm™ Client` and server has replaced the :ref:`Control Panel`.
+Most of the utilities that were in the :ref:`Control Panel` have been rewritten to use the SysAdm™ middleware.
 Under the hood, SysAdm™ provides REST and WebSocket APIs for securely managing local and remote FreeBSD and TrueOS® systems.
+  The following utilities have been converted to the SysAdm™ API and are available in the :ref:`SysAdm™ client`: :ref:`AppCafe®`, :ref:`Update Manager`, :ref:`Boot Environment Manager`, and :ref:`Life Preserver`.

+* The functionality that used to be provided by the About utility has been incorporated into :ref:`Lumina Information`.

 * :command:`freebsd-update` has been retired in favor of using :command:`pkg` for system updates.